How to Choose the Best Lubricant For Plastic Parts?

 Is it necessary to grease or lubricate plastic gears?

 Lubricating or greasing isn’t always necessary.
-Most plastic gears can run without any kind of lubrication; however, using the right lubrication can readily increase its life expectancy and prevent cracks.
+Most plastic gears can run without lubrication; however, using the right lubrication can increase life expectancy and prevent cracks.

 Can vaseline be used as a lubricant?